9 Edges Challenge

 Sun 19 Sep

-If you are a group, (large or small) we can run this event on a bespoke basis.
+If you are a group, (large or small) we can run this Challenge Walk on a bespoke basis.
 Please contact the office and we will arrange a package to suit your requirements.
-For a rough price, a small group of up to six people with one guide would be £275 including transport.

 We meet at 08:15 near Baslow.

-After meeting your guide for the day, we do a quick equipment check and safety brief before leaving your vehicles and hop on our transport to take us to Fairholmes and the start of the walk.
+After meeting your guide for the day, we do a quick equipment check and safety brief.
+We leave your vehicles and hop on our transport to take us to Fairholmes and the start of the walk.

 Its a stiff climb up to Back Tor the highest point on the route at 538m and, after tagging the summit we turn south along Derwent Edge with great views down Ladybower reservoir.